smapiot/piral/docs/tutorials/21-parcel-vs-webpack.md

 But quite often we get asked "which one to choose".
 If you don't make any choice then Piral will choose for you.
 Right now **Webpack** is picked as the default bundler.

-::: tip: Changing the Default Bundler
+::: tip: Changing the default bundler

 Using a `.piralrc` file in your home directory you can set what default should be used.
 If you prefer to use **Parcel** as your default bundler then simply provide the following content: